NLB Group: History

 Nova Ljubljanska banka was formed in 1994 from the restructuring of Ljubljanska banka, a Yugoslav bank originally formed in 1955 and nationalized by the newly independent government of Slovenia in 1991.

 Banking members of NLB Group cover markets with a population of approximately 17.4 million people.
-In addition to NLB d.d., a main entity in Slovenia, NLB Group comprises several subsidiary banks in Southeast Europe: NLB Banka Skopje, NLB Banka Sarajevo, NLB Banka Banja Luka, NLB Banka Prishtina, NLB Komercijalna banka, NLB Banka Podgorica, several companies for ancillary services (asset management, leasing, real estate management etc.) and a limited number of non-core subsidiaries controlled wind-down.
+In addition to NLB d.d., a main entity in Slovenia, NLB Group comprises several subsidiary banks in Southeast Europe: NLB Banka Skopje, NLB Banka Sarajevo, NLB Banka Banja Luka, NLB Banka Prishtina, NLB Banka Beograd, NLB Banka Podgorica, several companies for ancillary services (asset management, leasing, real estate management etc.) and a limited number of non-core subsidiaries controlled wind-down.

+By December 2005, NLB's market share in Slovenia reached 31.5 percent, well ahead of NKBM's number-two position at 10.3 percent.

-NLB d.d. is as of 14 November 2018 a publicly listed company owned by a diversified investor base and whose largest shareholder is the Republic of Slovenia with a 25% plus one share.
+NLB d.d. was as of 14 November 2018 a publicly listed company owned by a diversified investor base and whose largest shareholder is the Republic of Slovenia with a 25% plus one share.
 With the acquisition of the Serbian Komercijalna banka in December 2020, the Group further strengthened its strategic and systemic position in the region and now holds a top 3 position in six out of seven markets where it has a banking presence.

 In March 2022, the EU unit of Sberbank went into insolvency due to the EU sanctions in reaction to the 2022 Russian invasion of Ukraine and the Single Resolution Board decided to transfer all shares of the Sberbank's Slovenian subsidiary, later renamed to N Banka, to NLB.
 On 2 March, NLB officially bought the local unit of Sberbank, thus increasing its assets by approximately 1.0 billion euros.
 In September 2023 operational merger of N Banka to NLB was successfully completed.

 In November 2023, NLB entered into an agreement to acquire a 100% shareholding in SLS HOLDCO, holdinška družba, the parent company of Summit Leasing Slovenija and its Croatian subsidiary, Mobil Leasing; with transaction successfully completed in September 2024.
 After the merger in the beginning of July 2025, NLB Lease&Go and Summit Leasing Slovenia are now serving clients as one company – NLB Lease&Go.

-NLB Group concluded the financial year 2024 with a strong profit after tax result at EUR 514.6 million, with pre-provision profit up a respectable 9% YoY (EUR 51.2 million).
-When publishing 2024 unaudited results, Group announced that shareholder returns will remain a priority, with the expected 50% dividend pay-outs in 2025, out of 2024’s profit.

-In the first three months of 2025 - a period that challenged the resilience of businesses, NLB Group delivered a solid result of EUR 125.8 million in net profit, with strategic members contributing 62% to the result, further confirming the importance of the Group’s business diversification.
-In the first nine months of 2025, NLB Group achieved a profit after tax of EUR 406.0 million.